Tower-Numid/EncoreMP/EncoreMP V0.80 compiling notes.md

-Note the section headings and version references are out of date in places - but the code changes shown are current, as is the reasoning behind them
+Note the section headings and version references are out of date in places - but the code changes shown are current (V0.8.0), as is the reasoning behind them

 # 3, Compiling Changelog
 All files changed: